hashicorp/vault/website/source/docs/secrets/transit/index.html.md

       <li>
         <span class="param">context</span>
         <span class="param-flags">optional</span>
-        The key derivation context, provided as a base64-encoded string.
-        Must be provided if derivation is enabled.
+        Base64 encoded context for key derivation.
+Required if key derivation is enabled.
       </li>
       <li>
         <span class="param">nonce</span>
         <span class="param-flags">optional</span>
-        The nonce value used during encryption, provided as base64 encoded.
-        Must be provided if convergent encryption is enabled for this key and the key was created with Vault 0.6.1.
+        Base64 encoded nonce value used during encryption.
+Must be provided if convergent encryption is enabled for this key and the key was generated with Vault 0.6.1.
 Not required for keys created in 0.6.2+.
       </li>
     </ul>
     <ul>